prebid/prebid.github.io/overview/intro.md

 ### Prebid.js

 Prebid.js is the core product of the Prebid suite.
 Implemented on multiple formats to include display, video and native, it provides a simple process for header bidding that can be ramped up to fit the complexity of your needs.

+#### Reducing Latency

+One of the main problems publishers experienced with other header bidding solutions was the delay between the bid requests being sent and the responses being returned.
+Many solutions use synchronous calls, meaning each SSP or ad exchange had to receive the request and return a response before the next SSP was called.
+This could lead to long delay from the web page being called to it loading.

+Prebid resolves this issue by concurrently calling the selected SSPs and ad exchanges within the set timeout.
+That setting is respected by Prebid.js and any bidder not returning a result within the timeout duration is excluded from the auction.
+This dramatically increases the page load time, providing a better user experience.

+#### Prebid.js process

-A basic flow of the Prebid.js process is as follows:
+ A simple Prebid.js process follows these steps:

 1. The ad servers tag is paused by a timer while Prebid.js sends out bid requests to selected SSPs and ad exchanges.
 2. Creatives and bids are returned from the SSPs and ad exchanges.